Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 For years, many sales “leads” were lists of trade show booth attendees.
 Sometimes, leads were lists that were purchased from industry database vendors.

-Increased digital marketing efforts are producing higher quality sales leads compared to traditional methods.
-An increasing number of leads are people who expressed a business need for your type of or category of product.
+Increased digital marketing efforts are producing higher-quality sales leads compared to traditional methods.
+An increasing number of leads are people who expressed a business need for your product type or category.

 Leads that are worth following up with need to be efficiently distributed to salespeople.
 Marketing should understand the disposition of leads so they can capture even better leads in the future.

-We helped one of our manufacturing clients evaluate CRM vendors and marketing automation vendors in rapid succession, as inbound market efforts were to be an important value component of the CRM implementation.
+We helped one of our manufacturing clients evaluate CRM vendors and marketing automation vendors simultaneously, as inbound market efforts were to be an essential value component of the CRM implementation.

 Easier Collaboration Among Salespeople